thiennn/thiennn.github.io/_posts/2017-11-29-deploying-simplcommerce-an-aspnetcore-aws-beanstalk-with-docker-and-postgresql.md

 Login to the AWS Console(I am using Free Usage Tier), go to RDS and create a new PostgreSQL database.
 I choose Dev/Test for the use cases.

 In the Specify DB details screen -> Instance specification.
-Check the option "Only enable option eligible for RDS Fre Usage Tier" and leave other as it is.
+Check the option "Only enable option eligible for RDS Free Usage Tier" and leave other as it is.
 In the settings section, filling your DB instance identifier (I filled simpldb), master username and password.

 In the step 4: Configure advanced settings.
 Make sure the Public accessibility is Yes.
 Fill your database name (I filled simpldb) and leave other as default.